lanasdev/solarblue-dato/README.md

 # Solarblue

-A blue Page for the solar industry
+A blue themed website for the solar industry

 ## Installation